h-dhatt/Checkerboard-Game/README.md

 # Checkerboard-Game
-Play the classic two-player checkerboard game.
+Play the classic two-player checkerboard game against the computer.